katafo/flutter_styles/README.md

 ## Getting Started

-1. Create interface named AppStyles, and define all styles you need for your app in here:
+**1. Create interface named AppStyles, and define all styles you need for your app in here:**
 ```dart
 abstract class AppStyles {
   ThemeData getThemeData();
 }
 ```

-2. Each app style will extends from AppStyles interface.
-So it will required you override all method of AppStyles.
+**2. Each app style will extends from AppStyles interface.
+So it will required you override all method of AppStyles.**
 ```dart
 class DefaultStyles implements AppStyles {